-So I ask, if putting people into pressure situations help with employee engagement, should managers look for situations to amp up the pressure to help the team coalesce and become more engaged?
+So I ask if putting people into high-pressure situations helps with employee engagement, should managers look for situations to amp up the heat to help the team coalesce and become more engaged?
 Should we subtly put more faux pressure on projects to help create more engaged teams?

 Full disclosure: I’ve never done this myself, but I would think that having specific projects that new team members could participate in—designed to be pressure-filled and manic—might be a great training process to create connections early in a career.

 What say you?
 Too much real work going on to manufacture projects?
 Or, even if you have real work that you can put a little extra zip on, do you think that duplicitous?